zeigotaro/python-sniffer/README.md

 python-sniffer
 ==============

-Trivial implementation of a simple packet sniffer in python
+Trivial implementation of a simple packet sniffer in python.
+Works on both Windows and Linux (and probably other POSIX systems, but untested).